 Sky & Telescope magazine named SkySafari 3 a top new Hot Product for 2012.
 SkySafari 3 has been officially endorsed by Astronomers Without Borders as its preferred mobile astronomy app worldwide.
 As of mid-2013, the iOS and Android versions of SkySafari have been downloaded more than 2 million times from the iTunes Store and Google Play.

 Also in 2012, Southern Stars conducted a successful crowdfunding campaign to launch an educational CubeSat mission called SkyCube.
 The satellite has now been built and delivered to NASA in Houston.
-It is due for launch to the International Space Station and orbital deployment in late 2013.
+It is due for launch to the International Space Station in December, 2013 and orbital deployment in Q1 2014.

 Southern Stars Group, LLC is incorporated in California, and headquartered in San Francisco.
 Our mission is to help people tap into their natural curiosity about the cosmos, via the mobile devices they use every day.
 Our market is the hundreds of millions of people worldwide who have a curiosity about the universe, and are willing to purchase a mobile app which helps them learn more about it.
 Our motto is: We Bring Space Down to Earth!